ajay77381/GIT-Session/README.md

-then we find when we creting any file it show untracked stage for trackign we need to run commond - git add file name Git add - commond push the fiel in staging area
+then we find when we creting any file it show untracked stage For trackign we need to run commond - git add file name
+### Git add - commond push the fiel in staging area

 git config --global user.email "you@example.com"
   git config --global user.name "Your Name"

-git commit-m -- commond will push the fiel in git recorded area
+git commit-m - commond will push the fiel in git recorded area

 .................

-For ignore any fiel
+For ignore any file.

 Need to creae
 1>>  .gitignore